mpanighetti/dnd5e-rhythmancy/ch-5-rhythmancy-spells.md

 #### [Inverted Song of Time](https://github.com/mpanighetti/dnd5e-spells/blob/main/1st-level/song-of-time.md#inverted-song-of-time)

 **Inverted Song of Time (5th-level or higher).** By playing the Song of Time in reverse, you anchor yourself to a moment in time, allowing yourself to complete more tasks in a short time period.
-Until the spell ends, your speed is doubled, you gain +2 to your AC, you have advantage on Dexterity Saving Throws, and you gain an additional Action on each of your turns.
+Until the spell ends, your speed is doubled, you gain +2 to your AC, you have advantage on Dexterity saving throws, and you gain an additional Action on each of your turns.

 ### [Space Warp](https://github.com/mpanighetti/dnd5e-spells/blob/main/4th-level/space-warp.md)